wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.7.5 - 2013-10-10 =
+* Fix.
+Fix critical error with slider not working caused by easing plugin.
+* New.
+Added ability to add a title to slider widget.
+* Change.
+Modified easing plugin to v1.3.1.
+* Change.
+Added minified version of easing plugin.

 = 2.7.4 - 2013-10-01 =
 * Fix.
 Fix dynamic height for templates.
 * Change.
 Added RTL support and sanitize output in templates.